 - skin rash

 These are only some of the potential side effects that immunotherapy may cause.
-To learn more about the potential side effects of specific immunotherapy treatments, talk to your doctor.
+Talk to your doctor to learn more about the potential side effects of specific immunotherapy treatments.

-If you think you might be experiencing side effects, let your doctor know immediately.
+If you are experiencing side effects, let your doctor know immediately.

-In addition to the immunotherapy treatments that have been approved for treating melanoma, scientists are currently studying other experimental immunotherapy approaches.
+In addition to the immunotherapy treatments approved for treating melanoma, scientists are currently studying other experimental immunotherapy approaches.

 Some researchers are developing and testing new types of immunotherapy drugs.
 Others are studying the safety and efficacy of combining multiple types of immunotherapy.
 Other researchers are trying to identify strategies for learning which patients are most likely to benefit from which treatments.